RiyadhKh4n/crypto-quiz/README.md

         c.
 As a First Time Visitor, once the game is finished I want to be able to play again.

+        d.
+As a First Time Visitor, once the game is finished I want to be able to exit the game

+        e.
+As a First Time Visitor, I want to be able to see my previous scores and times

     * #### Returning Visitor Goals:
        a.
 As a Returning Visitor, I want the questions to be different than the previous ones.

        b.
-As a Returning Visitor, I want to be able to beat my previous scores.
+As a Returning Visitor, I want the game to be responsive to whichever device I am playing on.

        c.
-As a Returning Visitor, I want to be able to see my previous scores.
+As a Returning Visitor, I want to be able to see my previous scores and times.

     * #### Frequent Visitor Goals:
        a.
 As a Frequent Visitor, I want to see if any new questions have been added to the game.